-ZW: In kind of more professional capacity, We left high school, there were about three years between us, so Elliot left first.
+ZW: In kind of more professional capacity, we left high school.
+There were about three years between us, so Elliot left first.
 When we both got out, we both didn’t go to university, college, film school, or anything.
 We thought we’d jump straight into the industry at the ground level, and try and gain the experience that way.
-We were fortunate to have the insight of our dad, who said that we were just better off going straight in and getting that experience.
-Even if in a low position, to just try and get out there, and get our name out there.
+We were fortunate to have the insight of our dad.
+He said that we were better off going straight in and getting that experience, even if in a low position of trying to get our name out there.
 That’s what we did.
 We worked our way up through the ranks doing such as camera work and some editing.
 We worked on commercials for brands like Vodafone, PlayStation and Bentley.
 We also did a huge number of corporate films and a lot of local corporate work.
 Eventually, we moved on to documentaries, and we produced and directed about nine hours’ worth of TV documentaries completely independently.
 However, our heart was always in movies and narrative feature films.
 So as soon as it felt like the right time, we made that jump to feature films and movies.
 That’s where we are now, and where we hope to continue.

 TSM: Tell us a bit about your film Cosmos, and the inspiration behind making the film.

 ZW: Cosmos is this story of three amateur astronomers who come together, and they have a hobby group or an astronomy society.
 They kick out a car with all manner of stargazing equipment, computers and telescopes.
 They drive out into the night and set up camp kind of in the middle of nowhere.
 They do this for fun, go out, look at the stars, and listen to the sounds of space.
 On the night that we join them in the movie, they intercept a signal from outer space.
 They immediately start to think, is this from an alien species, you know, are we not alone in the universe?
 The idea is that we’ve seen that kind of story from the perspective of NASA or SETI, so large government organizations.
-However, to see it in the movies, that story of the first contact told through ordinary people, and amateurs as well, we thought it would make a really cool idea for a film.
-The documentary work that we did before was a big inspiration for wanting to tell this kind of story because we had the privilege of interviewing engineers and scientists, who worked on the Apollo program in the USA in the ’60s and ’70s.
-We were just blown away by their characters, their personalities, their experiences and their knowledge.
-We were so inspired by the footage that we were watching when we were making these Apollo documentaries, how level-headed and calm they were, and also how young these people were when they were taking on such a responsibility.
-We wondered, could we take those people, those characters, and make them the heroes?
-In movies, very often, the scientists are in the background, or they chime in and say something important.
-Then the hero takes over, and we thought actually, can we make the scientists the heroes?
+However, we thought that seeing it in the movies, that story of the first contact told through ordinary people and amateurs, would make a really cool idea for a film.
+The documentary work that we did before was a big inspiration for wanting us to share this kind of story because we had the privilege of interviewing engineers and scientists who worked on the Apollo program in the USA in the ’60s and ’70s.
+We were blown away by their characters, their personalities, their experiences and their knowledge.
+The footage that we watched gave us such inspiration while making these Apollo documentaries; how level-headed and calm they were and how young these people were when they took on such a responsibility.
+We wondered whether we could take those people, those characters, and make them the heroes.
+In movies, the scientists are often in the background, or they say something important.
+Then the hero takes over, and we thought, what if we could make the scientists the heroes?
 That was the goal in Cosmos.

 TSM: Can you share a bit about your process from its concept to the final creation?

 EW: We work together really closely and daily as brothers, and we direct together.
 Some people say, “How do you do that?
-How do you go about that?, Do you not get into arguments? and How are the disciplines divided?
-It’s all we’ve ever done since making that little film in the bedroom together as little boys and it’s all we’ve ever known.
+How do you go about that?
+Do you not get into arguments?
+How are the disciplines divided?
+It’s all we’ve ever done since making that little film in the bedroom together as little boys, and it’s all we’ve ever known.
 That’s what we love about filmmaking.
 So the process from start to finish is really one of collaborating, trying to knock our heads together, and come up with the best idea for the film.
-After we set our heart on the concept for the movie, we wrote the script together, and we did that over a couple of months in 2013, actually.
+After we set our heart on the movie concept, we wrote and completed the script over a couple of months in 2013.
 Then together single-handedly, we pushed through the film, through production, the shoot and post-production.
-The film has been made in a bit of an unorthodox way because it’s a very low budget movie, it was made for about $7,000 in total over five years.
-Predominantly, the team of the film was three actors who are in the movie, a crew of three: myself, Zander and our mom.
-The reason for making it was because, before Cosmos, we tried to get another project off the ground, and found that difficult.
+The film has been made in a bit of an unorthodox way because it’s a very low-budget movie.
+We made it for about $7,000 in total over five years.
+Predominantly, the film team consisted of three actors, a crew of three: myself, Zander and our mom.
+The reason for making it was because, before Cosmos, we tried to get another project off the ground and found that difficult.
 We just got very frustrated with the delay.
-So we thought, let’s make a project that we can just do ourselves, not have to ask permission, or not have to go and find any help.
+So we thought, let us create a project that we can do ourselves, not have to ask permission, or not have to go and find any help.

-ZW: We needed to kind of get our foot on the directorial ladder, really.
+ZW: We needed to get our foot on the directorial ladder, really.
 It’s this chicken and egg scenario where you go and look for funding.
-People say, “well, you need to make a movie first, and then we’ll trust you to take the money, and make a movie.”
+People say, “well, you need to make a movie first, and then we’ll trust you to take the money and make a movie.”
 We go, “well, how do I make a movie without money?”
 Eventually, we just decided to look at what we’ve got available and write a film based on that.
-We’re going to go out, and we’re just going to make sure that nothing can stop us this time, and go for it.
-It was a five-year journey, and except for acting in the film and writing the soundtrack, all other major roles were fulfilled by us.
-So we shot it, we lit it, we recorded the sound, we directed it, and then in post, we edited it, sound-designed it to the visual effects and the colour grade on the poster.
+We’re going to go out, and we’re just going to make sure that nothing can stop us this time and go for it.
+It was a five-year journey, and all the primary roles were fulfilled by us, except the acting in the film and writing the soundtrack.
+We shot the film, lit it, recorded the sound, directed it, and then in post, we edited it, sound-designed it to the visual effects and the colour grade on the poster.
 We’re very proud of it.

 EW: It’s very personal.
 As a result, you know, you can watch it and everything you see, you think, Oh, I remember doing those sound effects, or hearing that visual effect.
-Our goal was because as Zander said, we wanted to get our foot on the ladder as directors.
-We wanted to be able to slide a movie across the desk somewhere for our next film, which we’re currently in development on, for example, and be able to slide that across to the producer, or some finances, and say watch that film.
-The story is subjective, it may or may not be for you, but from both technical and filmmaking points of view, everything you see in that movie is us.
-These are all our ideas, and for better and for worse, you can kind of engage where we are.
+As Zander said, our goal was to get our foot on the ladder as directors.
+The story is subjective, it may or may not be for you, but from both technical and filmmaking points of view, everything you see in the movie is us.
+These are all our ideas, and for better and for worse, you can engage where we are.
 We also learned so much through the process of that process as well.
 So it’s not really an accurate reflection of where we are because of what we’ve learned.
-But it’s been a very valuable tool in that sense.
+But it was a valuable tool in that sense.

-TSM: So from what you’ve learned, what would you do differently next time with your next project?
+TSM: From what you’ve learned, what would you do differently next time with your next project?

-ZW: For the next projects, we were going to raise the budget for it.
+ZW: For the next project, we were going to raise the budget for it.
 So we actually had got quite a bit of interest after Cosmos and did plan to get over to the states to start having meetings in Los Angeles talking to producers and things.
 But obviously, with everything that’s going on in the world at the moment, that’s not happening.
 However, it’s still going on in the background.
-In the meantime, in parallel, what we’re doing is we’re writing another script that we plan to produce in the UK, but this time with a budget.
+In the meantime, what we’re doing is writing another script.
+We plan on producing it in the UK, but this time with a budget.
 The goal is about a million pounds.
-What we learned from the process of making Cosmos is obviously the value of having a budget, and being able to pay people because it moves things forward quicker, and you can collaborate and have a team.
-That’s really what movie-making is all about, right?
+What we learned from the process of making Cosmos is the value of having a budget.
+Paying people helps things move forward quicker, and you can collaborate and have a team.
+That’s really what movie-making is all about.
 With this next project, we’ll very much be looking forward to pulling in very talented people and being able to work alongside them.
 We’re not interested in being egomaniacs, in control of everything in a movie.
-It’s just that the circumstances of our first film kind of dictated that, that’s how it had to be.
+It’s just that the circumstances of our first film kind of dictated that and how it had to be.

 EW: I would say the other thing that we learned from Cosmos was that moving forward, if we can scale up films, we want to maintain that friendly, intimate family feeling.
 Through the film Cosmos, we all became incredible friends.
-So, it would be lovely to try and maintain that as well, that low-budget indie vibe.
+So, it would be lovely to try and keep that low-budget indie vibe.